John Morton (zoologist): Biologist

-Morton enrolled at Auckland University College in 1942 shortly before his eighteenth birthday and graduated with a BSc in zoology in 1945.
+Morton enrolled at Auckland University College in 1942, shortly before his eighteenth birthday, and graduated with a Bachelor of Science degree in zoology in 1945.

-He continued at Auckland University researching a range of molluscan taxa until he moved to the United Kingdom in 1950 under a Dominian and Colonial Scholarship to undertake doctoral research at the University of London under the supervision of Alistair Graham, working from Plymouth on the evolution of marine pulmonates of the family Ellobiidae.
+He continued at Auckland University researching a range of molluscan taxa until he moved to the United Kingdom in 1950 under a Dominian and Colonial Scholarship to undertake doctoral research at the University of London under the supervision of Alastair Graham, working from Plymouth on the evolution of marine pulmonates of the family Ellobiidae.
 He remained at the university of London lecturing and studying molluscs until 1959.

 This period was the most productive decade of his working life as a biologist in terms of the volume of his output, during which he published 33 papers (31 of them sole-authored) and his first book, Molluscs (1958), which stayed in print for over 20 years over nine editions.

 The 1950s established his international reputation in malacology.

 Morton returned to New Zealand in 1960, having been appointed the first chair of the School of Zoology and Biological Sciences at the University of Auckland, a position he held for 28 years from 1959 to 1988.
 The then vice-chancellor, Kenneth Maidment, said “'Morton, we’ve brought you here to build up a good zoology department—world standard.
 Don’t worry about the money—we’ll see you get what you need.'”

-In the early 1960's Morton, with Valentine Chapman was instrumental in founding the Leigh Marine Biology Laboratory, which opened in 1964.
+In the early 1960s, Morton, with Val Chapman, was instrumental in founding the Leigh Marine Biology Laboratory, which opened in 1964.

 In 1965, at the request of the Royal Society, Morton lead the marine party of the Royal Society’s Expedition to the British Solomon Islands.

 In 1968 Morton and Michael Miller published The New Zealand Sea Shore, an authoritative “classic” work on New Zealand’s littoral zone.
 It is considered the foundation on which all New Zealand’s marine biology has been built, with Professor Bill Ballantine describing it as, “It is still the best single book on seashores in the world.”

 Morton’s continuing interest in the Pacific lead to substantial research in Fiji, Samoa, Cook Islands, New Caledonia and Papua New Guinea.

 In 1974 he was Royal Society Visiting Professor in Zoology in Hong Kong, which led to the production in 1983, with Professor Brian Morton, of The Sea Shore Ecology of Hong Kong.

 In 1977 he was appointed visiting professor at St Andrew’s University, New Brunswick, Canada and taught and researched at Vancouver Island, and on the Atlantic shores of Canada.

 He was considered at this time one of New Zealand's most talented up-and-coming academics, and was later regarded by many as one of New Zealand's greatest marine biologists.

 His teaching style and influence have been well-documented in A History of Biology at Auckland University 1883–1983.
 He believed in "humanising" complex scientific issues, and presenting them in laymen's language.

 In 2004 he published Seashore ecology of New Zealand and the Pacific, the culmination of his life’s work as a biologist.